dmarx/keyframed/README.md

 # Keyframed: A Time Series Data Type

 Keyframed is a time series data type that allows users to store and retrieve data at specified time indices.
-It is built on top of the traces library, which provides a data structure for storing time series data and a set of functions for manipulating that data.
+It is built on top of the `traces` library, which provides a data structure for storing time series data and a set of functions for manipulating that data.

-# Introduction

-Welcome to the Keyframed library!
-This library is designed to allow you to specify and interpolate data at keyframes, and provide a variety of interpolation options.

-Welcome to the Keyframed library!
-This library provides tools for working with data that has been keyframed, or organized into discrete frames at specific times.

 ## Installation